Animals in Christian Practice

 These tensions take shape in different areas of Christian life.
 The following topics highlight where differences between teachings and practice become visible.

-Lack of Humility Forgetting our place within creation can lead to treating animals as resources rather than fellow beings.
+Humility Forgetting our place within creation can lead to treating animals as resources rather than fellow beings.

 Bullfighting & Animal Sports Practices that cause harm for entertainment raise questions about how they align with values of mercy and compassion.